alexwlchan/alexwlchan.net/src/_drafts/new-banner.md

   position: absolute;
 }{% endhighlight %}
     <p>
-      This enables <a href="https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/CSS_layout/Positioning#absolute_positioning">absolute positioning</a>, which removes the text from the normal document flow and allows it to be placed anywhere on the page.
+      This enables <a href="https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/CSS_layout/Positioning#absolute_positioning">absolute positioning</a>, which removes the banner from the normal document flow and allows it to be placed anywhere on the page.
-      Now it sits alone, and it doesn't affect the layout of other elements on the page – in particular, the image no longer has to leave space for the text.
+      Now it sits alone, and it doesn't affect the layout of other elements on the page – in particular, the image no longer has to leave space for it.
     </p>
   </div>
   <div class="container" id="wrapper2" style="width:200px;">
     <div class="banner">NEW</div>
     <img src="/images/2024/pexels-johndetochka-9140591.jpg" alt="" class="dark_aware">
   </div>
   <div class="explanation">
     <p>
-      Right now the text is in the top left corner of the image, but we can add some more CSS rules to make it appear diagonally in the top right-hand corner:
+      Right now the text is in the top left corner of the image, but some more CSS will move it to the top right-hand corner:
     </p>
     {% highlight css %}
 .container {